sictweb/bti425-2020/graded-work/assign3.md

 **Import the Router into any component that uses routing**

-In any component that uses routing (customers, customer detail, etc.), import the router:
+In every component that uses routing (customers, customer detail, etc.), import the router:

 ```ts
 import { Router } from '@angular/router';